 Leocadia I. Zak, Director

 Leocadia I. Zak was appointed by President Obama and confirmed by the United States Senate as the Director of the U.S. Trade and Development Agency, which helps U.S. businesses create jobs through the export of their goods and services for priority development projects in emerging economies.
 USTDA links U.S. companies to export opportunities by funding project planning activities, pilot projects and reverse trade missions while creating sustainable infrastructure and economic growth in partner countries.
-For the fifth year in a row, USTDA's export multiplier increased in FY 2013 — for every dollar the Agency programmed, an unprecedented $73 in U.S. exports were generated.
-Further, the $2.9 billion in new exports identified last year brings USTDA's total exports generated to over $45 billion.
+For the sixth year in a row, USTDA's export multiplier increased in FY 2014 — for every dollar the Agency programmed, an unprecedented $76 in U.S. exports were generated.
+Further, the $5.8 billion in new exports identified last year brings USTDA's total exports generated to over $51 billion.

 Since 2009, USTDA has launched innovative initiatives to connect U.S. businesses to the Agency's export promotion programs.
 Making Global Local, the largest domestic outreach strategy in the Agency's history, leverages partnerships with state and local trade entities to open overseas markets for U.S. goods and services.
 The Global Procurement Initiative levels the playing field for U.S. companies in emerging economies by advancing the utilization of best-value determinations and life-cycle cost analyses in public procurements.
 The Agency focuses its funding for activities in priority countries and key sectors, concentrating investments in areas with the highest potential for U.S. exports while promoting sustainable development overseas.